-The State Statutes provide a taxpayer with remedial procedures for appealing an assessment deemed excessive.
-The taxpayer has a right to petition the New Jersey Board of Taxation ("Tax Board") on or before the first day of April of the current tax year for review.
-The Tax Board has the authority, after a hearing, to decrease, increase or reject the appeal petition.
+The New Jersey statutes provide a taxpayer with remedial procedures for appealing an assessment deemed excessive.
+Prior to February 1 in each year, the Township must mail to each property owner a notice of the current assessment and taxes on the property.
+The taxpayer has a right to petition the County Tax Board on or before the April 1 for review.
+The County Board of Taxation has the authority after a hearing to decrease or reject the appeal petition.
 These adjustments are usually concluded within the current tax year and reductions are shown as canceled or remitted taxes for that year.
-If the taxpayer feels his petition was unsatisfactorily reviewed by the Tax Board, appeal may be made to the State Tax Court.
-State Tax Court appeals tend to take several years prior to settlement and any losses in tax collection from prior years are charged directly to operations.
+If the taxpayer feels his petition was unsatisfactorily reviewed by the County Board of Taxation, an appeal may be made to the Tax Court of New Jersey for further hearing.
+Some State Tax Court appeals may take several years prior to settlement and any losses in tax collections from prior years are charged directly to operations.